RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Simone Ballerina/Simone Ballerina.md

     say [Wrong!] for (1) secs
 ```

+## Test Your Project { .flag }

+Click the green flag.

++ When you get the sequence right, do you get the flashing lights?

 ## Save your project { .save}

 ## Things to try { .try}

+__Well done you’ve finished the basic game.
+There are more things you can do to your game though.
+Have a go at these challenges!__

 + __Make the game start again after you win__
 + __Make the sequence get longer each time__
 + __Can you make the game end if you make an incorrect guess, and display a final score?__
-+ __Well done you’ve finished the basic game.
-There are more things you can do to your game though.
-Have a go at these challenges!__